varqox/latte/README.md

 # Latte compiler

-## Language extensions
+## Implemented language extensions
 - arrays
 - classes with inheritance and virtual methods
 - null implicitly converts to any array and to any class
-- destructors
+- destructors (garbage collection)

 ## Language semantics
 - variables namespace is independent of the functions (and methods) namespace, e.g. (accepted code):